jlmelville/uwot/README.md

 took just under 2 minutes (it takes 11 minutes to get through this via reticulate for reasons I haven't looked into).
-I've looked at some rough timings which show that both the nearest neighbor search (40 seconds in Python, 65 seconds in R) and stage optimization (60 seconds in Python, 90 seconds in R) could do with some improvements.
+I've looked at some rough timings which show that both the nearest neighbor search (40 seconds in Python, 65 seconds in R) and optimization (60 seconds in Python, 90 seconds in R) could do with some improvements.
 The experimental parallel support in Numba is on for the nearest neighbor search, but not for the optimization.